-Where does one start when they visit a website and want to find content that interests them?
-They could start from the beginning and browse through all the content until they find something they like.
-But that can take a lot of time if what they’re looking for isn’t on the home page.
-To give users more flexibility and speed in browsing, you can use content filters.
+Where on a website does one start when they’re looking for content that interests them?
+They could use the pagination and start from page one, but that could take up a lot of time.
+To give users more flexibility and speed in browsing, you should use content filters.

 A content filter classifies content and displays them in unique ways.
 They allow users to view content through multiple dimensions, not just one, giving them a richer browsing experience.
 The hardest part in designing a content filter is figuring out what all those dimensions are.